-(o) Other assets
+(n) Other assets

-Other assets typically include prepaid deposits, capitalized costs relating to engine shop visits that remain in process at year end, and other prepaid expenses.
-As of December 31, 2017, other assets included prepaid deposits of \$36.5 million relating to a commitment to purchase engines.
+Other assets typically include prepaid purchase deposits and other prepaid expenses.
+As of December 31, 2018 and 2017, other assets included prepaid deposits of \$1.9 million and \$36.5 million, respectively, relating to commitments to purchase equipment.

-(p) Management Estimates
+(o) Management Estimates